openscan-lsm/openscan-mm-adapter/README.md

 This is a Micro-Manager device adapter that presents an OpenScan-based laser scanning microscope to Micro-Manager as a camera.

+## Setup

+At present, this device adapter searches for OpenScan device modules (`.osdev`) in the current working directory only.
+This works well for the Micro-Manager GUI (MMStudio), but you will need to set the working directory explicitly (during device loading) if you use OpenScan from another environment, such as pymmcore-plus.

 ## How to build

 This device adapter is currently Windows-only and requires Visual Studio (2019)